Types of Urinary Incontinence

 Stress incontinence may happen when there is an increase in abdominal pressure -- such as when you exercise, laugh, sneeze, or cough.
 Urine leaks due to weakened pelvic floor muscles and tissues.

 Causes of stress incontinence include pregnancy and childbirth, which cause stretching and weakening of the pelvic floor muscles.
-Other factors may also increase the risk for stress incontinence, such as being overweight, obesity, prostate surgery, and certain medications.
+Other factors may also increase the risk for stress incontinence, such as being overweight or obese, having had prostate surgery, and taking certain medications.

 Urge incontinence is often referred to as overactive bladder: You have an urgent need to go to the bathroom and may not get there in time, leaking urine.